 The final report

-Next steps
+Next steps – Government Response and Implementation

-A Network Outage Review has been commissioned into the system response to the 13 February 2024 storms, led by a panel of independent experts.
+A Network Outage Review was commissioned into both the energy transmission and distribution system response to the 13 February 2024 storms, led by a panel of independent experts.

 The expert panel was chaired by Rosemary Sinclair, the former CEO of Energy Consumers Australia, with panel members Gerard Brody and former chief executive of the Consumer Action Law Centre, and Kevin Kehl, Non-Executive Director of Energy Queensland, TasNetworks and Marinus Link and former executive leader at Powerlink Queensland and Energex.